 If we aren’t diligent about checking out, using, and replacing the canned goods, it can be like entering a time capsule.
 We have found cans of beans and vegetables in the inner recesses of my parent’s cottage that went back to the early 1980s.
 The cabin pantry is always a trip back in time.

-Now, at the end of each season, we make a donation of our unused canned goods to the Caseville Helping Hands food pantry.
+Now, at the end of each season, we donate our unused canned goods to the Caseville Helping Hands food pantry.
 Caseville Helping Hands is an excellent thrift store and they host a curbside food pantry each week

 New Purpose For the Old Outhouse

+Today, the trend of Michigan cabin rentals has meant much updating to Grandpa’s hunting cabin.
 There was a time in the 1960s when the old cabins and cottages replaced the outhouses.
-Septic tanks were installed and along with its indoor plumbing.
-Some owners must have had a close connection with the old outhouse because rather than tear it down, many of them were converted to storage sheds.
+Septic tanks were installed along with their indoor plumbing.
+Some owners must have had a close connection with the old outhouse because many of them were converted to storage sheds rather than tear it down.
 A few of the original outhouses can be spotted from time to time.

 The Beach Is An Uninvited Guest With The Sandy Feet

-By late summer the vacuum cleaner has several pounds of beach sand in the bag.
-Sand is just part of being at the cabin and since it’s dirt or mud that shows up on the floor, no one really minds a bit of sand on the floor.
-Of course, it’s a different story when you jump into bed with a bit of a sunburn and find the beach sand has followed you in on those rough bed sheets.
+By late summer, the vacuum cleaner had several pounds of beach sand in the bag.
+Sand is just part of being at the cabin and since it’s dirt or mud that shows up on the floor, no one minds a bit of sand.
+Of course, it’s a different story when you jump into bed with a sunburn and find the beach sand has followed you in on those rough bed sheets.

 Thank Goodness for the Party Store

 In Michigan, we call any little convenience store that sells beer, wine, booze, and a few groceries a party store.
-It’s a Godsend especially during the summer when a trip into town is an ordeal.
-Plus you have to wade through all the tourists.
+It’s a Godsend, especially during the summer when a trip into town is an ordeal.
+Plus, you have to wade through all the tourists.
 (We don’t consider ourselves one, but some locals may disagree.)
-The little store is only a short bike ride away and it’s where some of us made our first purchases.
+The little store is only a short bike ride away, and it’s where some of us made our first purchases.
 It smells like bait, new t-shirts, sweet candy, and newsprint.
-You could just about find everything you needed for a day at the beach.
+You could find everything you needed for a day at the beach.

-We have to put our trash into cages in northern Michigan.
-Critters love the garbage cans.
-I once heard a horrendous racket outside only to find 3 young raccoons treed next to a dumped-out garbage bin full of a week’s worth of smelly food.
+In northern Michigan, we have to put our trash into cages.
+Critters love garbage cans.
+I once heard a horrendous racket outside, only to find three young raccoons treed next to a dumped-out garbage bin full of a week’s worth of smelly food.
 Some enterprising souls make and sell small wire mesh enclosures to keep the critters out.

 Related Reading For Owning a Michigan Cabin